Labours of Hercules: Seventh: Cretan Bull

+Heracles capturing the Cretan Bull.
+Detail of a Roman mosaic from Llíria (Valencia, Spain), 3rd century CE.
+Now in the Museo Arqueológico Nacional.

 The seventh labour, also categorised as the first of the non-Peloponneisan labours, was to capture the Cretan Bull, father of the Minotaur.
-According to Apollodorus, Heracles sailed to Crete, asked King Minos for help, but Minos told Heracles to capture the bull himself, which he did.
+According to Apollodorus, Heracles sailed to Crete and asked King Minos for help, but Minos told Heracles to capture the bull himself, which he did.
 After showing the bull to Eurystheus, Heracles released the bull which ended up at Marathon.